ninsuo/touchscreen-video-player/README.md

 Now, create the VIDEO group, and add your user in it.
 Sign-out and sign-in: you can now access your videos!

+*Note*

+If you want movie thumbnails, you need to install ffmpeg on your server, and allow php to exec().
+That's not mandatory though, you'll just have a fallback image instead.

 ## Usage

 As you'll notice, all users can subscribe, but only the ones in group `VIDEO` can access the video player.